pooltogether/v4-docs/docs/design/LiquidationPairs.md

 - Swapping yield tokens for POOL: adds yield tokens, removes POOL
 - Swapping POOL for yield tokens: adds POOL, removes yield tokens

-By swapping yield tokens for POOL we increase the yield liquidity and decrease the prize token liquidity.
-There is now more yield token per prize token in the pair, so the *buying power of POOL has increased*.
+By swapping yield tokens for POOL we increase the yield liquidity and decrease the POOL liquidity.
+There is now more yield token per POOL in the pair, so the *buying power of POOL has increased*.
 Vice versa for the other side of the swap.
 This is how price changes occur in an AMM.

 This behaviour is useful to us; as the protocol swaps yield for prizes the buying power of the POOL increases.
 The value of the POOL will exceed the going market rate, and it will become an arbitrage opportunity.